micanogueira/micanogueira.github.io/content/highlights/educational.md

     <span class="eduperiod">2009 ➛ 2011</span>

-    {{< fa solid award >}} [Won a full government scholarship] through the University for all Program ([ProUni]), after passing the National High School Exam ([ENEM]).
+    {{< fa solid award >}}&nbsp;[Won a full government scholarship] through the University for all Program ([ProUni]), after passing the National High School Exam ([ENEM]).

-    {{< fa solid book-reader >}} Accepted two consecutive semesters to be a teaching assistant in the Financial Management program, teaching the subjects of [Introduction to Accounting] and [Financial Mathematics], respectively.
+    {{< fa solid book-reader >}}&nbsp;Accepted two consecutive semesters to be a teaching assistant in the Financial Management program, teaching the subjects of [Introduction to Accounting] and [Financial Mathematics], respectively.

-    {{< fa solid hands-helping >}} Engaged in extension programs, acting as a volunteer in support of the [“Census and Citizenship”] project.
+    {{< fa solid hands-helping >}}&nbsp;Engaged in extension programs, acting as a volunteer in support of the [“Census and Citizenship”] project.

-    {{< fa solid users >}} Invited to be the [coordinator of a new extension program] - “Student - University - Society Integration Program” - due to the outstanding dedication in the previous program.
+    {{< fa solid users >}}&nbsp;Invited to be the [coordinator of a new extension program] - “Student - University - Society Integration Program” - due to the outstanding dedication in the previous program.

-    <div class="eduitem">{{< mdi subdirectory-arrow-right >}} Presented the project and its current results at the Extension Workshop at the University.</div>
+    <div class="eduitem">{{< mdi subdirectory-arrow-right >}}&nbsp;Presented the project and its current results at the Extension Workshop at the University.</div>

-    {{< fa solid sitemap >}} Invited to be part of the University Extension Program team, working as an [intern at PROEX], the Dean of Extension.
+    {{< fa solid sitemap >}}&nbsp;Invited to be part of the University Extension Program team, working as an [intern at PROEX], the Dean of Extension.

-    <div class="eduitem">{{< mdi subdirectory-arrow-right >}} Was on the local news and in the newspaper to talk about the development and results of the University Incubator Project, a pilot project based on Solidarity Economy.</div>
+    <div class="eduitem">{{< mdi subdirectory-arrow-right >}}&nbsp;Was on the local news and in the newspaper to talk about the development and results of the University Incubator Project, a pilot project based on Solidarity Economy.</div>

-    <div class="eduitem">{{< mdi subdirectory-arrow-right >}} Gave lectures as a representative of the Dean of Extension for local producers and small cooperatives in different cities in the countryside.</div>
+    <div class="eduitem">{{< mdi subdirectory-arrow-right >}}&nbsp;Gave lectures as a representative of the Dean of Extension for local producers and small cooperatives in different cities in the countryside.</div>

-    {{< fa solid trophy >}} [Graduated with an academic highlight]: University Medal for achieving the highest overall grades and a certificate of merit for the achievement.
+    {{< fa solid trophy >}}&nbsp;[Graduated with an academic highlight]: University Medal for achieving the highest overall grades and a certificate of merit for the achievement.

 [Won a full government scholarship]:       /timeline/won_scholarship2/ "See this event in the timeline"
 [ProUni]:                                  http://prouniportal.mec.gov.br/